chrrrisw/kmel_db/kmel_db_format.md

     6.xxd:0000030:    0000 0600 0400 0000 0000 0000 0000 0000  ................
     many.xxd:0000030: 0000 0600 0400 0000 0000 0000 0000 0000  ................

-The int at offset 0x40 is the offset to the title index.
-The int at offset 0x44 is the offset to the title table.
-The int at offset 0x48 is the offset to the short directory table.
+The int at offset 0x40 is the offset to the main index.<br>
+The int at offset 0x44 is the offset to the title table.<br>
+The int at offset 0x48 is the offset to the short directory table.<br>
 The int at offset 0x4c is the offset to the short file table.

-The short directory and short file tables hold the 8.3 format DOS FAT directory and file names.
+_The short directory and short file tables hold the 8.3 format DOS FAT directory and file names._

     1.xxd:0000040:    c000 0000 0001 0000 7401 0000 8801 0000  ........t.......
     2.xxd:0000040:    c000 0000 4001 0000 1002 0000 2402 0000  ....@.......$...